 PEOPLE.

-We provide paid employment to local community members, with Akashinga Rangers being educated, trained and deployed in the community where she calls home.
-62% of all operational costs of the Akashinga model go directly back to the local community, with 80% flowing through to the household level.
+Rangers are recruited, trained, and deployed in the ecosystems they call home.
+62% of all operational costs flow directly back to the local community, with 80% reaching household level.

 PLANET.